Peeled-Fruit-Studios/Grapes/README.md

+**WARNING: This project is now defunct and is no longer maintained, Pull Requests and Issues / Feature requests will not be accepted!**

 # Grapes

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/Peeled-Fruit-Studios/Grapes)

 The Grapes Programming Language is a Easy to Learn, Interpreted and Dynamically typed programming language.

-*Note: This Programming language is in the Very, Very Early Stages and is Under Heavy construction*
+*Note: This Programming language is in the very, very early stages and is Under Heavy construction*

 It's Syntax is a cross between Javascript and Python, Taking the best from both worlds.